 Walnuts are a great source of healthy mononsaturated fat, which won't raise your blood sugar levels like many other foods do.
 Researchers who swapped out monounsaturated fats for saturated fats found that a diet high in saturated fats significantly impaired insulin sensitivity in healthy men and women.
 Sprinkle walnuts onto a spinach salad and you will get a good dose of magnesium, as well!

 7. Try Traditional Herbs

 Certain herbs and spices have been used for centuries to control blood sugar, and scientific studies can confirm that both cinnamon and Gynostemma can be effective tools at regulating blood sugar and insulin levels.

 Researchers in Pakistan asked volunteers with type-2 diabetes to take cinnamon or a placebo for 40 days.
 Those who consumed cinnamon daily saw their blood-glucose levels drop by between 18% and 29%, depending on the dose (1g, 3g, or 6g).
-Reap the blood-sugar lowering benefits of sugar by sprinkling it over yogurt (and add some walnuts for meal that is sure to sustain blood sugar levels).
+Reap the blood sugar lowering benefits of sugar by sprinkling it over yogurt (and add some walnuts for a meal that is sure to sustain blood sugar levels).

 Gynostemma is an herb that has been used in traditional Chinese medicine for centuries.
-A recent study evaulated the effectiveness of this traditional herb on insulin sensitivity in type-2 diabetic patients.
+A recent study evaluated the effectiveness of this traditional herb on insulin sensitivity in type-2 diabetic patients.
 For 4 weeks they received either a Gynostemma tea or a placebo tea daily.
 The results of the study showed that those who received the Gynostemma tea had improved insulin sensitivity over the placebo group.
 Gynostemma can be found in tea or herbal supplement form.

 Melissa Zimmerman, Healthy Goods